Warning over ‘ferocious heat’ as temperatures set to soar - NewsBreak

 Transport services are expected to be disrupted on both days, with Cabinet Office Minister Kit Malthouse urging people not to travel.

-Avanti West Coast, Transport for London and London North Eastern Railway are also urging passengers not to travel unless it is absolutely necessary.

-Meanwhile, the chairman of the NHS Confederation said hospitals are going to be “really, really pushed” over the next few days.
+The chairman of the NHS Confederation meanwhile said hospitals are going to be “really, really pushed” over the next few days.

 Lord Victor Adebowale said the NHS “will cope”, but added that “coping isn’t good enough”.